-Also known as ‘blackheart’, blossom end rot (BER) appears on an array of edibles – including tomatoes, lemons, peppers, apples, eggplants and even watermelons.
+Lycopersicon esculentum.
+Also known as ‘blackheart’, blossom end rot appears on an array of edibles – including tomatoes, courgettes, lemons, peppers, apples, eggplants and even watermelons.

-The ends of the affected fruit present as a sunken, leathery, blackened scar that rots the fruit, damaging the core.
+The ends of the affected fruit present as a sunken, leathery, blackened scars that rot the fruit, damaging the core.
 In bad cases the fruit becomes inedible.
 While it most commonly appears on the first fruit of the season, it can happen all year round.

-BER is usually due to a lack of calcium, along with irregular watering.
-The rot is caused by the cells on the blossom end of the fruit dying and disturbing the natural growth process.
+Blossom end rot is usually due to a lack of calcium, along with irregular watering.
+The rot is caused by the cells on the blossom end of the fruit dying and disrupting the natural growth process.

-Make sure your tomato plants are well watered.
-If they are grown in the ground, they will need watering at least twice a week (possibly more, depending on the soil).
+Make sure your tomato plants are deeply watered.
+If they are grown in the ground, they will need watering at least 3 times a week (possibly more, depending on the soil and temperature).
 Plants in pots may need watering every day over summer.

-BER can also occur in other fruit, though usually only the first crop of the season is affected.
-To avoid BER in fruit, feed plants well with high quality liquid fertiliser such as Kings citrus and fruit tree fertiliser.
+Blossom end rot can also occur in other fruit, though usually only the first crop of the season is affected.
+To avoid blossom end rot in fruit, feed plants well with high quality liquid fertiliser such as Kings Citrus & Fruit Tree Fertiliser.

 Remove any affected fruit to encourage new fruit production.